iank/catflow-edge/README.md

 # catflow-edge

-YOLOv5 inference in C++ using ONNX
+YOLOv5 inference in C++ using ONNX.

+I created this to test performance of CPU inference on a potential target platform and am setting it down for now.

 ## Set-up